jorinvo/googlesheets-sql-sync/README.md

 - spec for config
 - validate interval > 0
 - validate targets exist
+- Save creds separate to not conflict with config edits
 - add optional has-header-row and add optional headers (which must be set when has-header-row = false)
 - better sql statements
 - allow sheet + range specification